joerowell/Feller/README.md

 - Feller is well-tested.
 Code is not committed to the main branch unless 95% test coverage is reached.
 - Feller is fully documented.
 Every method, class and namespace all sport full doxygen.
 - Feller is compiled with clang-tidy and a lot of warnings turned on.
 We even set ``-Werror``!
+- Feller is (somewhat) battle-tested.
+Feller was born out of use in another project where it is extensively used for logging.
+There haven't been any major use cases there that weren't covered by Feller.

 Thus, if you need a small logging library that suits these criteria, then Feller may be the library for you.

 ## Project layout
 Feller has the following layout:

 - src. src contains all of the code for this project.
 Everything is placed inside the Feller namespace.

 ## How to build